1992–93 Toronto Maple Leafs season: Norris Division Semifinals: Detroit vs. Toronto

-Toronto wins best-of-seven series 4–3

-Norris Division Final: Toronto vs. St. Louis
+Norris Division Finals: Toronto vs. St. Louis

 The Maple Leafs defeated the Blues in seven games to win the Norris Division playoffs, despite Blues' goaltender Curtis Joseph's efforts.
 The Blues were heavily outshot throughout the series including more than 60 shots in game one alone.
-Game 7 was the first to be played at Maple Leaf Gardens since the 1964 Finals when Andy Bathgate scored the cup clinching goal.
+Game 7 was the first to be played at Maple Leaf Gardens since the 1964 Cup Finals when Andy Bathgate scored the cup clinching goal.